Skip to content

 tx2.commit() # Fails with WriteConflict error

-When a conflict is detected, your application should: 1.
+When a conflict is detected, the application should: 1.
 Catch the exception 2.
 Optionally retry the transaction 3.
-Or report the conflict to the user
+Or report the conflict

 Important Limitation: Write Skew